GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Google must negotiate to pay for French news, appeals court confirms
+  - MessageBird, the 'omnichannel platform-as-a-service,' raises $200M Series C at $3B valuation
      <hr/>

-      - *Google’s appeal against an order by France’s competition watchdog to negotiate with publishers for reuse of snippets of their content has failed.
-As we reported in April, the French authority was acting on a new ‘neighbouring right’ for news which was transpo…*
+      - *MessageBird, the Amsterdam-headquartered cloud communications company, has raised $200 million in Series C funding in a round led by Silicon Valley’s Spark Capital.
+The new investment gives 2011-founded MessageBird a whopping $3 billion valuation, and include…*

-  - Consumers spent a record $28 billion in apps in Q3, aided by pandemic
+  - Grid AI raises $18.6M Series A to help AI researchers and engineers bring their models to production
       <hr/>

-      - *Mobile usage continues to remain high amidst the COVID-19 pandemic, which has prompted social distancing measures and lockdown policies, and has pushed consumers to connect online for work, school and socializing.
-This, in turn, has helped drive record spendi…*
+      - *Grid AI, a startup founded by the inventor of the popular open-source PyTorch Lightning project, William Falcon, that aims to help machine learning engineers more efficiently, today announced that it has raised an $18.6 million Series A funding round, which c…*

-  - German energy company E.ON forms EUR250 million venture fund focused on smart grid tech
+  - Second U.S. Presidential debate will be done remotely via live-streamed video
       <hr/>

-      - *The German energy company E.ON, which counts over 50 million commercial, residential, and industrial customers, has created a new EUR250 million ($265 million) investment fund called Future Energy Ventures to invest in “asset-light” tech startups.
-As utilitie…*
+      - *The next U.S. Presidential debate between President Trump and Democratic candidate and former VP Joe Biden will be done remotely, the U.S. Commission on Presidential Debates (CPD) announced today.
+This follows an intense news cycle that came immediately after…*

-  - Tech for Campaigns, created to get Democrats elected, on the parties' biggest differences
+  - Dr Lal PathLabs, one of India's largest blood test labs, exposed patient data
       <hr/>

-      - *Yesterday, a 450-page “investigation on competition in digital markets” was published by the House based on 16 months of evidence gathering, including interviews with employees and past employees and others with first-hand knowledge of the inner workings of F…*
+      - *Exclusive: The lab giant left patients and test data on the internet without a password.*

-  - Lydia partners with Tink to improve open banking features
+  - Google must negotiate to pay for French news, appeals court confirms
       <hr/>

-       - *French fintech startup Lydia is going to work with financial API startup Tink for its open banking features in its app.
-Lydia started as a peer-to-peer payment app and now has 4 million users in Europe.
-Lydia’s vision has evolved to become a financial super a…*
+       - *Google’s appeal against an order by France’s competition watchdog to negotiate with publishers for reuse of snippets of their content has failed.
+As we reported in April, the French authority was acting on a new ‘neighbouring right’ for news which was transpo…*

 <br />